 But redundancy can also be a time of great opportunity, says Karen Schmidt, career coach and author.
 “It often comes with some financial compensation and/or forward notice, making it a great time to take stock and explore your options moving forward, whether you decide to look for a similar role or retrain for something completely different.”

 Here, the coaches share their advice on how to handle the period following redundancy, and the positive steps you can take to make the most of this time.

 A key reason many feel the fear after a redundancy notice is not knowing where or when their next pay cheque is coming from, Schmidt says.
 If you don’t already have a detailed budget, it’s a great time to put pen to paper.
-You can also check in with Work and Income to see if you’re entitled to any benefits.
+You can also read the advice the government provides on redundancy.